braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/unit_tests.md

 ## Step 5: Run test suite

 Run your app's unit tests.
-This can be a one-time verification step, or you can include this indefinitely in your test suite to help catch any changes.
+This can be a one-time verification step, or you can include this indefinitely in your test suite to help catch any regressions.

 [1]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_notifications/integration/
 [2]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/overview/